John Stockwell (actor): Early life

 Stockwell was born in Galveston, Texas, the son of Ellen (Richards) and John S. Samuels III, an attorney.
 Stockwell's sister is historian Evelyn Welch, and his niece is singer and songwriter Florence Welch.
-His father was a Texas lawyer and coal magnate, purchased Salutation in Glen Cove, Long Island.
+His father, a Texas lawyer and coal magnate, purchased Salutation in Glen Cove, Long Island.

 While he was in college at Harvard University near Boston, he commuted to New York City to appear on episodes of the soap opera Guiding Light.

 Career

 Early in his career, Stockwell was an international model.
 During this time, he became a friend of pop artist Andy Warhol.
 Stockwell's first feature film as an actor came in a small role in 1981's So Fine.
 His best known roles came in the 1983 comedy film Losin' It as Spider; later that year, in the John Carpenter horror film Christine as Dennis Guilder; and the 1985 comedy film My Science Project as Michael Harlan.
 Also in 1985, he appeared in the poorly received City Limits.

 He performed in the highly acclaimed 1985 TV mini-series North and South.
 In 1986, he appeared in Top Gun as Cougar.
 He made guest appearances on TV shows including The Young Riders and Friday the 13th: The Series.

 Stockwell has directed several films, including Cheaters (2000), Crazy/Beautiful (2001), Blue Crush (2002), Into the Blue (2005), Turistas (2006), Heart (2009), the Gina Carano star-vehicle In the Blood, and the 2016 Kickboxer reboot Kickboxer: Vengeance.

-Stockwell also wrote the screenplay for the 2001 film Rock Star.
+Stockwell wrote the screenplay for the 2001 film Rock Star.